We may be able to offer owners of empty properties some help with a low cost loan, to help bring the property back into use.

 Empty homes cost their owners money in council tax, insurance, repairs and security but don't produce an income.
 Keeping a home empty can cost £10,000 a year (including lost rental income).

-An empty home back into use reduces the risk of vandalism and squatters, it improves the visual amenity of the neighbourhood and generates income for both the owner and the Council.
+By bringing an empty home back into use the risk of vandalism and squatters is reduced.
+It also improves the look and feel of the neighbourhood and generates income for both the owner and the Council.

 Please telephone or email us to tell us about empty homes.
 We need to know the address of the property, and any information you can provide about ownership.